SharonLutz/SharonLutz.github.io/software.md

 ### linkRARE
 Incorporates linkage data in genetic association studies with 2 approaches: 1) Bayesian Hierarchical model and 2) frequentist approach for rare variants.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/linkRARE) and implements the method from the following paper: <br>
+On [GitHub](https://github.com/SharonLutz/software/tree/master/linkRARE) and implements the method from the following papers: <br>
 - **Lutz SM**, Pelijto A, Thwing A, Zhang W, Fingerlin TE (2017) A Bayesian Approach to Integrate Family-Specific Linkage Scores in Case-Control Tests of Association.
 (In preparation)

 - **Lutz SM**, Pelijto A, Thwing A,  Zhang W, Fingerlin TE (2017) An Approach to Integrate Family-Specific Linkage Scores in Case-Control Tests of Associations of Rare Variants.
 (In preparation)